 Who is this type of finance available to?
 Can you and I walk in off the street and get this type of finance?
 Or is this what the banksters do without our knowledge and trick us into a repayment agreement that is nearly impossible to get out of, let alone question?

-If a loan did take place, surely your bank would be able to provide the evidence they loaned you their money… right?
+If a loan did take place, surely your bank would be able to provide the evidence they loaned you their money... right?
 Experience tells a different story.
 Banks have denied us the right to question a loan agreement.
-See www.FreeSpeechAustralia.org for an in depth case study including how today’s courts are accessories to this denial of right.
+See also article on today's courts and how they are accessories to the denial of right.

 Take this along to your local bank and walk them through it.
 My suggestion is to approach bank staff with the intention of sharing this information instead of finger pointing.
 Likely that the bank tellers did not write the Corporations Act 2001, nor do they participate in the processes in monetizing your promissory note.
 The CEO and CFO is a different story...